• Skip to primary navigation

 Jump to Recipe

-Grasshopper Mousse pies with a chocolate cookie crust are an unexpected, super fun and delicious dessert.
-While any day is a good day for this deliciousness, it's especially fun for a festive Christmas dessert, or for a touch of green on St. Patrick's Day.
-Individual Grasshopper Mousse Pies in pretty white ramekins with fresh mint leaves.
+Grasshopper Mousse Pies with a chocolate cookie crust are an unexpected, super fun and delicious dessert.
+Easy to make, with no oven needed, they're especially fun for a festive Christmas dessert, or for a touch of green on St. Patrick's Day.

 Just like my After Eight Brownies, they're a minty-chocolatey dream.

-• Crème de Menthe - This is a sweet, mint-flavored alcoholic liqueur.
+• Crème de Menthe - Crème de Menthe is a sweet, mint-flavored alcoholic liqueur.
+Non-alcoholic substitution: use Crème de Menthe syrup.

-• Be careful not to over-whip the cream.
+Recipe Tip: Be careful not to over-whip the cream.
 You want smooth, shiny peaks.
-(If you mix it too long it'll turn gritty, and then into butter.)
+(If you mix it too long it will turn gritty, and then into butter.)

-• If you'd like to make a whole pie rather than individual portions, the mouse for this recipe will fill about 2 (9-inch) pie dishes.
+*If you'd like to make a whole pie rather than individual portions, the mousse for this recipe will fill about 2 (9-inch) pie dishes.

 Serving Suggestions